Comparative Literature (PhD)

-University of Kent the United Kingdom
+University of Kent, the United Kingdom

-About Comparative Literature at University of Kent
+About Comparative Literature, PhD - at University of Kent

 A PhD in Comparative Literature enables you to undertake a substantial piece of supervised research on a topic that makes an original contribution to knowledge and is worthy of publication.